immunant/IA2-Phase2/docs/usage.md

 ### Sharing data

-Some statically-allocated data must be made accessible to all compartments to avoid significant refactoring.
-In these cases `IA2_SHARED_DATA` can be used to place variables in a special ELF section which is explicitly accessible from all compartments.
-Note that we assume that on-disk data (i.e. read-only variables) is not sensitive so this is only needed for some read-write variables.
+Some non-`const` statically-allocated data must be made accessible to all compartments to avoid significant refactoring.
+In these cases, `IA2_SHARED_DATA` can be used to place variables in a special ELF section that is explicitly accessible from all compartments.
+Note that we assume that on-disk data (i.e. read-only variables) is not sensitive, so this is only needed for some read-write variables.

 ### Signal handlers

 Signal handlers require special call gate wrappers defined by the `IA2_DEFINE_SIGACTION` or `IA2_DEFINE_SIGHANDLER` macros.
-To reference the special call gate wrapper defined for a given function `foo` use `IA2_SIGHANDLER(foo)`.
+To reference the special call gate wrapper defined for a given function `foo`, use `IA2_SIGHANDLER(foo)`.

 ### Interaction with system headers